 - This is written for ¾ pound (one frozen bag) of cauliflower.
 If using a medium head of fresh cauliflower, it will be close to 1 ½ pounds, so double the there ingredients.

 - You can vary the other ingredients for taste, Grated Parmesan about 2-3 tablespoons, a half teaspoon of thyme or rosemary if that is your taste.

 - Good in refrigerator for 3-4 days and may be frozen for several months.

 You may adjust the number of servings in this recipe card under servings.
 This does the math for the ingredients for you.
 BUT it does NOT adjust the text of the instructions.
 So you need to do that yourself.

 Editor's Note: Originally posted May 5, 2010.
-Updated with expanded discussion and options along with updated photos.
+Updated with expanded options, refreshed photos, and a table of contents to help navigation.